pureooze/TwitchEverywhere/TwitchEverywhere.Irc/README.md

 `TwitchEverywhere.Irc` is a .NET library that allows connecting to a Twitch chat using IRC and subscribing to messages in that chat.

 The goal of this library is to provide a lightweight, strongly typed API for clients so they can avoid parsing raw strings as much as possible.
+`TwitchEverywhere.Irc` uses Rx.NET to provide a reactive API for handling messages from Twitch.

 The library will support the latest LTS version of .NET and non LTS versions IF it is newer than the LTS version.
 So for example before .NET 8, the library supported .NET 6 (LTS) and 7 but once .NET 8 was released support for 6 and 7 was dropped.